KeyboardKit/KeyboardKitPro/README.md

 * 🇪🇸 Spanish
 * 🇸🇪 Swedish

-The number of available locales is based on your license.
+The number of available locales is based on your [license tier][Licenses].

-### 🔤 More Input Sets

-KeyboardKit Pro adds a locale-specific input set provider for each locale.

-### 🗯 More Callout Actions

-KeyboardKit Pro adds a locale-specific callout action provider for each locale.

 ### 💡 Autocomplete

-KeyboardKit Pro adds an autocomplete engine that provides localized autocomplete suggestions.
+KeyboardKit Pro adds an autocomplete engine that supports all locales above.

+### 🔤 Input Sets

+KeyboardKit Pro adds locale-specific input sets for all locales above.

+### 🗯 Secondary Actions

+KeyboardKit Pro adds locale-specific secondary callout actions for all locales above.

 ## Getting started

-KeyboardKit Pro can be setup with a single line of code after it has been installed into the library:
+KeyboardKit Pro can be setup with a single line of code after it has been installed:

 * Install and setup KeyboardKit as described [in the main repo][KeyboardKit].
-* Obtain a KeyboardKit Pro license key (read more below).
+* Obtain a KeyboardKit Pro license key (read more [here][Licenses]).
 * Install and `import KeyboardKitPro` alongside KeyboardKit as described [Installation].
 * Instead of `setup(with:)`, call `setupPro(withLicenseKey:view:)` to setup Pro features.
-* You can also call `setupPro(withLicenseKey:)` to setup KeyboardKit Pro without a view.
+* You can also call `setupPro(withLicenseKey:)` to setup KeyboardKit Pro without a keyboard view.

+This will setup the Pro features that your license supports, such as the autocomplete engine and locales.
+You can then use any features that your license includes in any way you like.

+After registering a valid license, you can inspect the license details with `KeyboardKitLicense.current`.

-`IMPORTANT` Failure to call `setupPro` before accessing pro features will cause the extension to show a warning and crash.
+`IMPORTANT` Failure to call `setupPro` before accessing pro features, or attempting to use features that are not included in your license, will cause the extension to show a warning and then crash.

-## Licensing

-KeyboardKit Pro requires a commercial license.

-More information about pricing and tiers can be found [here][Licenses].

 ## Contact